YashMasurkar/html-and-css/README.md

     for eg - see index .html there we used image tag to add image in html file 8)a tag- it is used to link a page with our page. for eg- you can see "index.html" file.
 In the file we have link "link.html" file with "index.html" file by using "a tag".

+<h1>CSS</h1>
+CSS is used to style and visually enhance web pages, making them more attractive, responsive, and easier to maintain.
+To start first we need to know how an css file is created-
+    For creating an css file we simply have to create a new file with extension ".css". for example, i want to create a file with name "style", so for that i will open a new file name it as "style" with extension ".css" and save it - "style.css". a css file cannot run independently like html file,we use css to make our website look nice and websites are made by html. so we have to link our css file to the html file which we want to design. once you link the files you can do further development in them.

+important terms that we usually use in css -
+1)linking - understanding linking css with html as mentioned above we cannot run css independently so for linking it steps step 1-make html file in which you want to link the css file step 2-make the css file which you want to link with the html file step 3-In the html file under the head tag after title tag before closing head tag write this - <link rel="stylesheet" href="name of the css file you want to link">

 </pre>